-- (Large scale: in a series of books) All your novels start in a particular way, for instance – with a prologue or a letter or a phone call or a murder or whatever works for you and your genre.
+- (Large scale: in a series of books) All your novels start in a particular way, for instance – with a prologue, letter, phone call, murder or whatever works for you and your genre.

-- (Small scale: within a paragraph or list) Your non-fiction book uses repetition from time to time to reinforce a point that you want readers to remember.
+- (Small scale: within a paragraph or list) Your non-fiction book or article uses repetition from time to time to reinforce a point that you want readers to remember.

 Use the Rule of Three